REGULATIONS AND STANDARDS

 1. Introduction - What is Child Sexual Exploitation?

 Child sexual exploitation (CSE) is a form of child sexual abuse.
 It can take many different forms.
-It can include contact or non contact activities and can take place online or in person, or a combination of each.
+It can include contact or non contact activities and can take place online or in person, or a combination of both.
 Any child or young person can be sexually exploited, regardless of their background; both boys and girls can be abused in this way.

-Exploitation occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
+The UK Government’s current definition, applying in England is that child sexual exploitation is a form of child sexual abuse.
+It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
 Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.
 (Working Together to Safeguard Children).

 Individual needs of the child or young person in relation to all their personal characteristics, including ethnicity, culture, gender and sexuality, are particularly significant where child sexual exploitation is present and should be part of the care plan.
 The risk assessment needs to consider all of these factors, the interplay of risk and protective elements on the current risk to the child or young person.